My client, “Brunhilde,” wanted a sales letter. She was a marketer herself, so she was very clear about what she wanted.

 So how do you come across as a real person, not a robot?

-Tip #1: Enter the conversation that’s already going on in your prospect’s mind.
+Tip #1: Join the story that’s already going on in your prospect’s mind.

 Your readers will be looking for signs that you “get” where they’re coming from.
 Using their language – not yours – will get them to stop what they’re doing and paying attention.